gypaos/AstroTools/README.md

 ## Acknowledgments

-* Thanks to [A. Matta](https://github.com/adrien-matta/) for useful discussions on the library structure, introduction to cmake.
+* Thanks to [A. Matta](https://github.com/adrien-matta/) for useful discussions on the library structure and introduction to cmake.